 This test is indicated if ACTH levels are detectable.

 The test is useful for differentiating between pituitary and ectopic ACTH production.

-A reduction of basal urinary free cortisol of greater than 90% supports a diagnosis of a pituitary adenoma (ectopic ACTH causes a lesser degree of suppression).
+A reduction of basal urinary free cortisol of greater than 90% supports a diagnosis of a pituitary adenoma (ectopic ACTH causes less suppression).

 Inferior petrosal sinus sampling

 Inferior petrosal sinus sampling (IPSS) is an invasive procedure in which ACTH levels are sampled from veins that drain the pituitary gland.